ygorth/continuous-learning-golang/README.md

 * Good standard libraries.
 * Concurrency via goroutines and channels.
 * Google's definition SRE is a software engineer running operations.
-* SREs normally write tools and projects which are more complex than 'scripts'.
+* SREs normally write tools and projects which are more complex than 'scripts' - let's eliminate real toils! :P
 * Go in production at Google and outside!

 ## Learning Resources and Credits: